 The following are seven quick tips to keep in mind when purchasing homeowners insurance in Massachusetts.

 1. Insurance Agents: Instead of calling an insurance company directly and speaking to a salesperson, homebuyers should strongly consider obtaining the advice of an experienced insurance agent.
-Using an insurance agent shouldn't cost you more money and likely will cost you less for better insurance.
+Using an insurance agent shouldn't cost you more money for your homeowners insurance in Massachusetts and likely will cost you less for better insurance.

 2. Premium Discounts: Besides discounts associated with having multiple policies with the same insurance carrier, you might qualify for a discount based on your association with a trade organization or even the college you graduated from.
 You should ask whether living near a fire station or fire hydrant qualifies for a discount.
 New construction might land you a discount, as well as a security system.